History and Development of the .32 Rimfire

 .32 Extra Short Rimfire

-Manufactured primarily by Remington Arms, the .32 Extra Short Rimfire, also known as .32 Protector, was designed for use in specialized firearms like the Protector Palm Pistol and Remington Magazine Pistol.
-Its small size made it suitable for close-range defensive applications, though it was never as widespread as other .32 rimfire variants.
+Manufactured primarily by Remington Arms, the .32 Extra Short Rimfire, also known as the .32 Protector, was designed for use in specialized ultra-compact firearms like the Protector Palm Pistol (a squeeze-action turret pistol) and the Remington Magazine Pistol.
+With a case length of only about 0.34 inches and a bullet weight of around 54 grains, it was the smallest member of the .32 rimfire family.
+Its power was minimal -- barely adequate for contact-distance self-defense -- but its tiny size allowed firearms designers to create small, concealable weapons.
+The .32 Extra Short Rimfire was never as widespread as other .32 rimfire variants and is among the most collectible today.

 .32 Extra Long Rimfire

-The .32 Extra Long Rimfire was the largest member of the family.
-This round was developed to maximize power within the limitations of rimfire ignition.
+The .32 Extra Long Rimfire was the largest member of the family, with a case length of approximately 1.0 inches.
+This round was developed to maximize power within the limitations of rimfire ignition, pushing a heavier bullet at higher velocity than the .32 Long.
 It was primarily used in rifles, particularly in European markets, where longer cartridges were favored for improved ballistic performance.
+The .32 Extra Long Rimfire approached the capability of some early centerfire cartridges, but ultimately it could not compete with the superior reliability and strength of centerfire designs.
+It remained a niche product throughout its production life.

 Firearms Chambered for the .32 Rimfire